mhurley100/pands-project/README.md

 ### Multivariate Plots
 Machinelearningmastery.com [2], www.kaggle.com [4], stackoverflow.com[5] seaborn.pydata.org [9]and python.org [6]are used as learning resources and training tools for Iris-2.py. and Iris-3.py.
-Pairplots analyse the relationship between each variable to understand how to explain a relationship between variables.
+Pairplots analyse the relationship between each variable and also explain the relationship between variables.

 Pandas, seaborn, matplotlib and csv libraries are imported.
 Pandas analyses the data and performs statistical analysis.
 Pandas plots graphs with the matplotlib library.
 Seaborn libraries are used to compare the distributions of each species of Iris using seaborn.pydata.org,kaggle.com[7] and stackoverflow.com[5] as resources.

-In the command line interface run Iris-2.py.
-Iris-2.py uses graphics to aid analysis and identification of trends within the dataset using the seaborn visualisation library.
+In the command line interface run Iris-2.py & Iris-3.py.
 Seaborn pairplot is used to graphically compare the distribution of each dimension and their relationship to other dimensions.

 Program outputs:
 1. 3 dataframes are created for each species ('class') of Iris and each named as their respective species using the following code: